nus-cs2103-AY2425S1/tp/docs/UserGuide.md

    - `listprojects`: Lists all projects.

-   - `addproject pid/3 pn/Project Charlie`: Adds a project named `Project Charlie`.
+   - `addproject pid/3 pn/Project Charlie s/Backend`: Adds a project named `Project Charlie` with skill  `Backend`.

    - `deleteproject 3`: Deletes the 3rd project in the displayed project list.